lih/BHR/curly/doc/index.md

 Using this configuration file, many common programming tasks are reduced to a single command :

-  - generate an executable from a function somewhere in the context : `curly -t bin/main=main.main4`
+  - generate an executable from a function somewhere in the context : `curly -t bin/main=main.main4`{.terminal}
-  - generate an executable for a different system : `curly -t bin/main@linux-x86=main.main4`
+  - generate an executable for a different system : `curly -t bin/main@linux-x86=main.main4`{.terminal}
-  - run a function without generating a binary : `curly %'run main.main4'`
+  - run a function without generating a binary : `curly %'run main.main4'`{.terminal}
-  - edit a function that comes from a source file : `curly %'edit core.Fix.fix'`
+  - edit a function that comes from a source file : `curly %'edit core.Fix.fix'`{.terminal}
-  - start an interactive session to explore the context : `curly -i` (or just `curly` in this case since the default is to run an interactive session)
+  - start an interactive session to explore the context : `curly -i`{.terminal} (or just `curly`{.terminal} in this case since the default is to run an interactive session)
-  - show information about imported or compiled functions : `curly %'show stdlib.List.append'`
+  - show information about imported or compiled functions : `curly %'show stdlib.List.append'`{.terminal}
-  - publish the latest versions of our libraries to a repository : `curly +publish`
+  - publish the latest versions of our libraries to a repository : `curly +publish`{.terminal}
   - ... and so much more

 ### Portability